Machine-learning approach to finite-size effects in systems with strongly interacting fermions: Methods

 A dataset consists of examples.
-Each example contains an input and an output, which may each consist of multiple values depending on the model.
+Each example contains an input and an output, which may each consist of multiple values.
 Networks trained on a given dataset are susceptible to \textit{overfitting}, which describes the tendency for networks to generate poor predictions for examples that are not included in the training dataset (despite having a low error on the training examples).
 To avoid this issue, datasets are typically divided into a \textit{training} portion and \textit{testing} portion.
 The training portion is used to optimize the internal weights, while the testing portion is used to measure the ability of the network to generalize since the testing dataset contains novel examples.
 A sophisticated version of this, known as k-fold cross-validation \cite{raschka2020model}, can be used to improve data usage during training as is done in the UG investigation.
+This technique divides the dataset into $k$ subsets; $k-1$ subsets are used during training, while 1 subset is left out as the test set to evaluate model performance.
+Since this test set can be any of the $k$ subsets, the results are averaged across all permutations.
 Meanwhile, the effective mass will require additional considerations.

 The optimization procedure attempts to determine optimal values for the internal weights of a model that allows it to generalize well.
 In addition to the internal weights of the neural network, there are a set of \textit{hyperparameters} that also impact the predictions of the trained network.
 These may include factors such as the size of the network, the number of training iterations (epochs), the use of a regularizer, among others.
 The performance of networks with different hyperparameters can be measured according to a prescribed metric, like the cross-validation error.
 Networks that perform well here are typically selected as those that have captured the underlying features.